 Other reporting systems

 Health services should also report anaphylaxis presentations to drugs, medicines and blood-derived products to the Commonwealth Therapeutic Goods Administration through its adverse events online reporting form.

 Anaphylaxis presentations as a result of a vaccine should also be reported to the Surveillance of Adverse Events Following Immunisation In the Community (SAEFVIC) public health partnership, who are a member of the Adverse Events Following Immunisation - Clinical Assessment Network (AEFI-CAN).
-Such reactions should be reported online at the AEFI-CAN website.
+Such reactions should be reported online via registering at the AEFI-CAN website.

-From 1 November 2018, Victorian public and private hospitals will be required to notify the Department of Health and Human Services of anaphylaxis presentations under an amendment to the Victorian Public Health and Wellbeing Act 2008.
+Since 1 November 2018, Victorian public and private hospitals have been required to notify the Department of Health and Human Services of anaphylaxis presentations under an amendment to the Public Health and Wellbeing Act 2009.

 Anaphylaxis presentations must be notified in accordance with the prescribed requirements of the Public Health and Wellbeing Regulations.